signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

         EOH

         zypper install -y splunk-otel-collector

-        # Optional: install Splunk OpenTelemetry Auto Instrumentation for Java
-        zypper install -y splunk-otel-auto-instrumentation
         ```
 1. See the [Collector Debian/RPM Post-Install
    Configuration](#collector-debianrpm-post-install-configuration) section.
-1. If the optional Splunk OpenTelemetry Auto Instrumentation for Java package
-   was installed, see the [Auto Instrumentation Post-Install
+1. If Auto Instrumentation is required, see the [Auto Instrumentation](
-   Configuration](#auto-instrumentation-post-install-configuration) section.
+   #auto-instrumentation) section.
 1. If log collection is required, see the [Fluentd](#fluentd) section.
 1. To upgrade the Collector, run the following commands:
     - Debian: